NobleOsinachi/0xBet/README.md

 ## 0xBet

 Welcome to 0xBet, a blockchain-based betting platform that allows users to punt using tokens!
+Still in development phase.

 ### Table of Contents